psteinb/hpc-in-a-day/_episodes/01-01-taking-the-space-shuttle.md

 Through out this material, we will assist Lola Curious over her shoulder while she is starting to work at the Institute of Things as a side job to earn some extra money.

 On the first day, her supervisor greets her friendly and welcomes her to the job.
 He explains what her task is and suggests her that she will need to use the HPC cluster on the campus.
-Lola has so far used her Laptop at home for her studies, so the idea of using a super computer appears a bit intimitating to her.
+Lola has so far used her Laptop at home for her studies, so the idea of using a super computer appears a bit intimidating to her.
 Her supervisor notices her anxiety and tells her that she will receive an introduction to the super computer after she has requested an account on the cluster.
 The word _super computer_ however doesn't bring Lola to ease.

 Lola walks to the IT department and finishes the paper work to get an account.
 One of the admins, called Rob, promises to sit down with her in the morning to show her the way around the machine.
 And as Lola expected, they don't own a super computer.
 Rob explains that Lola will use a small to mid-range HPC cluster.